ProFTPD Server Content Pack

 Log Collection and Delivery

-This pack is designed to collect ProFTPD logs delivered via Syslog via the local Rsyslog service.
-See the ProFTPD Project Documentation site for configuration details.
-Fine-tune log types via Syslog Facility or Loglevel, if necessary.
+This pack is designed to collect ProFTPD logs delivered via Syslog via the local Rsyslog service, see the ProFTPD How-To website.
+Fine-tune wanted log types via Syslog Facility or Loglevel if needed.
 The application_name has to be proftpd.

 Beta support: Filebeat.